hashicorp/consul/website/source/api/index.html.md

    each blocking response is handled to be sure they actually block on the next request.
  * **Rate limit**.
-The blocking query mechanism is reasonably efficient when updates are relatively rate (order of tens of seconds to minutes between updates).
+The blocking query mechanism is reasonably efficient when updates are relatively rare (order of tens of seconds to minutes between updates).
 In cases where a result gets updated very fast however - possibly during an outage or incident with a badly behaved client - blocking query loops degrade into busy loops that consume execessive client CPU and causing high server load.
 While it's possible to just add a sleep